tylim88/FirelordJSDoc/docs/highlights/set.md

 In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.

-It is recommended set full member and fill the field you do not need with default value rather than dropping it.
+It is recommended to set full member and fill the field you do not need with default value rather than dropping it.

 This is because a missing field is not query-able by filter, and this creates 3 document states: